mjebrahimi/BenchmarkDotNetVisualizer/README.md

     title: "Json Serializers Benchmark",
     groupByColumns: ["Method"],             // Groups by 'Method' column and highlights groups
     spectrumColumns: ["Mean", "Allocated"], // Colorizes 'Mean' and 'Allocated' columns as Spectrum and Sorts the result by them
-    //format: ImageFormat.Webp              // You can set image format (Default is ImageFormat.Png) )]
+    //format: ImageFormat.Webp or Jpeg      // You can set image format (Default is ImageFormat.Png) )]

 //Exports feature-rich HTML